Hamilton Bradshaw: Portfolio

 Hamilton Bradshaw's portfolio consists of 44 companies.
 These holdings are in a range of industries, from finance to leisure.
 The primary sector is recruitment; nevertheless, Hamilton Bradshaw's portfolio includes firms in fitness, commercial, online recruitment, education, financial services, healthcare and pharmaceuticals, and technology.
 Also, HB controls Caan's venture capital investments related to Dragons' Den.

 Investment criteria

 Hamilton Bradshaw directs its focus and investments largely at companies it believes have Unique Selling Points.
-Along with this, the company looks to invest in Small and Medium Enterprises (SMES).
+Along with this, the company looks to invest in small and medium-sized enterprises (SMEs).
 Hamilton Bradshaw attempts to create value by injecting capital into these SMEs and improving their processes.